J. Bot. 66: 324 (1928) APNI

 Stems to c.
 2 m long, 2–10 mm diam.
 Leaves 3.5–9 cm long, 5–12 mm thick, dull green or glaucous, sometimes slightly glossy, c. equilateral near the middle, faces flat or slightly convex, the keel smooth or denticulate toward apex.
 Flowers 3.5–8 cm diam.; pedicel 0.5–4 cm long; calyx tube turbinate, laterally compressed, sometimes keeled; sepals 5, the 2 longest mostly 1–5 cm long, sometimes with denticulate keels; petaloid staminodes c.
 70–150, 10–35 mm long, in c.
 3 series, light purple throughout, or pale near base, streaked brown (but not densely) when dry over the greater part; stamens c.
 150–400, in 4–6 series; ovary slightly to distinctly convex on top; styles 7–11, free.
 Fruit obovoid to ellipsoid, distinctly 2-angled, 1.5–3 cm long.
 Flowers Sep.–Jan.(–Apr.).

 *EGL, *GipP, *HSF, *MuF, *MuM, *OtP, *Strz, *VVP, *WPro.
 All States except NT.
-Native to South Africa.
+Origin uncertain.
+Haworth thought that C. aequilaterus might be native to Australia.
+Blake (1969) considered the species to be native to the coasts of Chile, however, only C. chilensis Molina is listed in Zuloaga et al. (2008), which Blake treated as a taxonomic synonym of C. aequilaterus.
+Walsh (1996) gave the origin as South Africa, however the name does not appear in Wisura & Glen (1993), nor in SANBI (online).
 Planted for control of erosion of sandy and sometimes saline soils near the coast and inland, occasionally escaping, apparently well-established along the coast east of Port Phillip, but precise distribution unclear due to confusion with other species.

 |Bioregion||Occurrence status||Establishment means|